uecode/daemon-bundle/README.md

     sudo apt-get install php-5.3-pcntl-zend-server

 ##System_Daemon PEAR package##

 System_Daemon is a PHP class that allows developers to create their own daemon applications on Linux systems.
-The class is focussed entirely on creating & spawning standalone daemons
+The class is focused entirely on creating & spawning standalone daemons

 More info at: